novoda/github-reports/reports-batch-local/README.md

 -------------

-`reports-batch` is a CLI program to fetch and store relevant data about your Github organization.
+`reports-batch-local` is a CLI program to fetch and store relevant data about your Github organization.

 ### Configuration